slowproj/slowdash/docs/DataBinding.md

     emit(doc.timestamp, record);
 }
 ```
-Here the record fields can be scalars, JSON, or Blob-ID.
+Here, the record fields can be scalars, JSON, or Blob-ID.
 Tags are optional.
 Multiple views can be created.
-Currently only the UNIX timestamp is accepted for the key.
+Currently, only the UNIX timestamp is accepted for the key.

 The SlowDash schema description for CouchDB is similar to that of SQL DB, except that a view is used instead of a table.
 As timestamps are used for the keys of the view, the time information is not necessary in the schema description.
 ```